0x7ace80/virtualbox_usb_mitm/README.md

 # USB Foundmantal Knowledge.

-In order to hack the USB traffic, some knowledge on USB is needed.

-All USB traffic in the driver will be carried in the form of URB (USB Request Block), including both the request and response.
-URB will contains some information about the endpoint, direction and data payload.
+All USB traffics in the driver will be carried in the form of URB (USB Request Block), including both the request and response.
+URB will contain information like endpoint, direction and data payload.

 So don't surpise to see a lot of URB related structures and variables in the source code.

 # Hack USB traffic

+VBox virtualized USB device and use the virtualized usb device to communicate with real USB device on host OS.

+the model of USB device located at:

+src/VBox/Devices/USB/linux/USBProxyDevice-linux.cpp

+The function this USB device model will call to issue USB request is:

+usbProxyLinuxUrbQueue

+and the function to handle response is :

+usbProxyLinuxUrbReap

+The struction which contains the URB is pUrbLnx->pKUrb.

+E.g. You can modify the response data in the end of usbProxyLinuxUrbReap:

+for (unsigned int i = 0; i < pUrbLnx->pKUrb.buffer_length; i++)
+{
+    pUrbLnx->pKUrb.buffer[i] = i;
+}